coodyme/docker/README.md

 ## Network

-To create a named Docker network for containers, specify the network name and options in the `docker-compose` file.
+To create a named Docker network for containers, specify the network name and options in the `docker-compose.yml` file.

 For example: